 Medical needs are addressed, as and when required by a visiting GP or district nurse.
 Once medical needs become more acute and/or regular - nursing care will normally become necessary either resulting in a move to a nursing home or move to a nursing ward or floor if the care home currently in is a dual registered home, i.e. offers both residential and nursing care.

-Any financial help towards the cost of this care is means tested and unless you qualify for NHS Continuing Healthcare you are unlikely to receive any if your capital /savings (and property if single, divorced or widowed) is more than just £23,250 (England) £24,000 (Wales) £26,250 (Scotland) -2015/16.
-If it does exceed this you will then be deemed to be able to self-fund and you should then at least consider care fee funding plans (formerly called care fee annuities).
+Any financial help towards the cost of this care is means tested and unless you qualify for NHS Continuing Healthcare you are unlikely to receive any if your capital /savings (and property if single, divorced or widowed) is more than just £23,250 England, £27,250 Scotland or if you live in Wales £24,000 if you need domiciliary care or £40,000 for care in a care home (2018/19) .
+If it does exceed this you will then be deemed to be able to self-fund and you should then at least consider care fee annuities (formerly called care fee annuities).

 This is the level of care required when apart from ordinary social care needs, there is also regular medical needs requiring supervision.

-Nursing Homes or "care homes with nursing" to give them their formal name, differ from residential care because they cater for more severe and intensive needs and have a full time state registered nurse on duty at all times.
+Nursing Homes differ from residential care because they cater for more severe and intensive needs and have a full time state registered nurse on duty at all times.

-They are inevitably more expensive, but when anyone is formally assessed as needing nursing care and you receive that care in a nursing home, you will also qualify for an extra state payment – the Registered Nursing Care Contribution which is now £156.25 per week in England, or £78 per week in Scotland 2016/17 but this is paid directly to the nursing home and they reduce your fees accordingly.
+They are inevitably more expensive, but when anyone is formally assessed as needing nursing care and you receive that care in a nursing home, you will also qualify for an extra state payment – the Registered (now more often referred to as Funded) Nursing Care Contribution is now £158.16 per week in England, £149.67 per week in Wales or £79 per week in Scotland (for the equivalent Nursing Contribution) - 2018/19 but this is paid directly to the nursing home and they reduce your fees accordingly.

 State help with paying for care

 Any local authority help towards the cost of this care is means tested.
-Unless you qualify for NHS Continuing Healthcare you are unlikely to receive any Local Authority help if your capital /savings (and property if single , divorced or widowed) is more than just £23,250 (England) £24,000 (Wales) £26,250 (Scotland)2016/17 although in Scotland such means testing is only applied to paying for accommodation costs (Please see Paying for Care in Scotland for further information if you need care in Scotland).
-If it does exceed this amount you will have to self-fund when you should at least consider care fee annuity or care fees funding plans and look to receive professional care fees advice.
+Unless you qualify for NHS Continuing Healthcare you are unlikely to receive any Local Authority help if your capital /savings (and property if single , divorced or widowed) is more than just £23,250 England, £27,250 Scotland or if you live in Wales £24,000 if you need domiciliary care or £40,000 for care in a care home (2018/19) although in Scotland such means testing is only applied to paying for accommodation costs (Please see Paying for Care in Scotland for further information if you need care in Scotland).
+If it does exceed this amount you will have to self-fund when you should at least consider care fee annuity or care fee annuities and look to receive professional long term care fees advice.

 Head Office Address: